Kotlin Help

 package testlauncher import platform.CoreFoundation.* import kotlin.native.concurrent.* import kotlin.native.internal.test.* import kotlin.system.* fun mainBackground(args: Array<String>) { val worker = Worker.start(name = "main-background") worker.execute(TransferMode.SAFE, { args.freeze() }) { val result = testLauncherEntryPoint(it) exitProcess(result) } CFRunLoopRun() error("CFRunLoopRun should never return") }

-Then, compile the test binary with the -e testlauncher.mainBackground compiler flag.
+Then, compile the test binary with the -e testlauncher.mainBackground compiler option.

 What's next